Tasting Table

-Tasting Table (incorporated as TDT Media Inc.) is an American digital media company focused on food and drink.
-The brand's website and email newsletter report on food and drink trends in the categories of dining, wine, cocktails, cooking, and food travel.
-In addition to publishing original articles, photos, and videos, Tasting Table hosts events including the Lobster Rumble, held annually in New York City and Los Angeles.
+Tasting Table is an American food and drink website owned by the digital media company Static Media.
+Its website and email newsletter cover trends in dining, wine, cocktails, cooking, and food travel.
+Tasting Table also publishes original articles, photos, and videos and has hosted events such as the Lobster Rumble in New York City and Los Angeles.

 History

 Tasting Table was founded in 2008 by Geoff Bartakovics and John McDonald, with backing from the Pilot Group, a private equity firm established by Bob Pittman.